humdrum-tools/humdrum-documentation/tool/freq/index.md

 In the default operation, **freq** outputs non-pitch-related signifiers in addition to the frequency value.
 For example, the `**pitch` token
-\"A6zzz\" will result in the output \"1760.00zzz\" \-- that is, after translating A6 to 1760.00 hertz, the \"zzz\" signifiers are retained in the output.
+\"A6zzz\" will result in the output \"1760.00zzz\" &mdash; that is, after translating A6 to 1760.00 hertz, the \"zzz\" signifiers are retained in the output.
 For some applications, echoing non-pitch-related signifiers in the output is useful.
-However, in other situations, the result can prove confusing \-- especially, when the non-pitch-related signifiers are numbers.
+However, in other situations, the result can prove confusing &mdash; especially, when the non-pitch-related signifiers are numbers.
 Consider the case of the `**kern` token \"8aaa\"; after translating \`aaa\' to 1760.00 hertz, the non-pitch-related signifier
-\`8\' will also be output, hence the value 81760.00 \-- which will undoubtedly cause confusion.
+\`8\' will also be output, hence the value 81760.00 &mdash; which will undoubtedly cause confusion.
 The **-x** option is useful for eliminating non-pitch-related signifiers from the output.
 For most `**kern` inputs, the **-x** option is recommended.